 I was born in 1977 and grew up in Bletchley, a town famous for being the home of the code breakers stationed at Bletchley Park during World War II.
-I currently live in the United Kingdom in a small village in north Buckinghamshire with my partner Sarah and our dogs Paddy and Lucy (both gorgeous rescue Greyhounds).
-The four of us enjoy spending time exploring the countryside that surrounds our village, often at Greyhound speeds thanks to Paddy and Lucy’s inquisitive nature.
+I currently live in the United Kingdom in a small village in north Buckinghamshire with my partner Sarah and our dogs Lucy and Mac (both gorgeous rescue Greyhounds).
+The four of us enjoy spending time exploring the countryside that surrounds our village, often at Greyhound speeds thanks to Lucy and Mac’s inquisitive nature.
 Although not the greatest cooks on the planet, Sarah and I enjoy cooking together and can often be found in the garden on a warm summer’s evening enjoying a nice glass of wine.

-Since I was a little boy I’ve been interested in World War II history and my interest in the personal stories of people from all walks of life who lived in the period has only increased as I’ve grown older.
+Since I was a little boy I’ve been interested in World War II history.
+My interest in the personal stories of people from all walks of life who lived in the period has only increased as I’ve grown older.
 I’m also a huge fan of sci-fi and fantasy stories whether in book or film form.
 Basically I’ve always been a bit of a geek.
-One day I’d like to publish a sci-fi or fantasy book of my own; in fact, I may have already started writing something.

-As well as writing I love nothing more than listening to a good audio book, playing gigs with my band or hanging out with family and friends in my free time, not forgetting spending quality time with Sarah, Paddy and Lucy of course.
+As well as writing I love nothing more than listening to a good audio book, playing gigs with my band or hanging out with family and friends in my free time, not forgetting spending quality time with Sarah, Lucy and Mac of course.